origamiMP/origami_developers_documentation/documentations/get_started/setup_from_scratch.md

 $response = $this->client->request('get', '/v1/catalog/categories/1', ['headers' => $headers]);
 ```

-You can fin endpoint list by clicking <a href="http://doc-api.origami-marketplace.com/">here</a>
+You can find endpoints list by clicking <a href="http://doc-api.origami-marketplace.com/">here</a>